GlenKPeterson/Paguro/README2.md

 - Then `mvn clean test` on UncleJim

 #To Do
+ - Can I make UnmodMap extend UnmodCollection instead of UnmodIterable?
+Or do the contains() and contains() all methods conflict?
+   Hmm...
+Maybe have a SizedIterable that both maps and collections can extend?
+Ditto UnmodSortedMap extend UnmodSortedCollection instead of UnmodSortedIterable.
  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
- - Bring back the pointer-arithmetic version of drop()
+ - Implement drop() for list with listIterator(dropAmount)
  - Consider `max(Comparator<T> c, Iterable<? extends T> is)` and min()...
 Actually, these probably belong on Transformable.
  - Study monadic thinking and ensure that Or is "monad-friendly".
  Ensure you can chain together functions in a short-circuiting way, without exceptions or other side-effects.